A quick summary...

 - Increase YOY engagement

-- Reduce senior staff admin
+- Reduce senior staff admin tasks

-A questionnaire was sent to LG Lounge 1.0 users to find out any pain points they had experienced with the platform.
+A questionnaire was sent to LG Lounge 1.0 users to find out pain points they had experienced with the platform.
 We also added in questions to understand their wants and needs so that we could plan enhancements for LG Lounge 2.0.

 Users were contacted across regions, retailers and levels of interactivity.
 This helped form personas for each of the user types that would be using the 2.0 version of the product and gave direct insight to points to address.